caseprince/physics-bin-packing/README.md

 ## Setup

-Install Node.js version 22.10.0 (or a compatible LTS release).
+Install Node.js version 22+ (or a compatible LTS release).
 In the project directory, run:

-### `npm install` && `npm start`
+### `npm install` && `npm run dev`

-This starts the app in development mode.
+This starts the app in development mode using Vite.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open the URL printed in the terminal (typically [http://localhost:5173](http://localhost:5173)).

 The page will reload automatically when you make edits.